Neighbourhood Watch is about people getting together with their neighbours to take action to reduce crime.

 They work by developing a close relationship between community members and the local police.

 help and reassure those who live in the area

 Go to Neighbourhood Watch to find out what groups are active in your area and to register to join.

 You can also find and contact your local Neighbourhood Watch Association or Scheme Coordinator via the same website for:

-more information on how these schemes work
+more information on how the scheme works

-the benefits of the schemes
+the benefits of the scheme

 advice on running a scheme in your local area

 A Neighbourhood Watch scheme doesn’t have to take up much time and can cover just the street you live in, or a whole village.
 If you'd like to set up a scheme or find out if there is an existing scheme in your area, please complete our 'Join today' form and a member of the team will get in touch.